 Flexible work arrangements, including remote work, have become very important factors for Americans weighing the pros and cons of accepting a job offer.
 Remote working statistics show that the increased level of flexibility delivered a range of benefits for many employees, who said they felt healthier and happier.

-21% of workers say they are willing to give up vacation time for flexible work options.
+- 21% of workers say they are willing to give up vacation time for flexible work options in 2023.

 Employees are willing to make certain sacrifices if they are given the flexibility to work from home.
 One of those sacrifices includes giving up vacation time.
 Meanwhile, 16% of workers are even willing to give up retirement contributions by the employer.
 This can be a win-win situation as the employer gets to save money.
 With more companies embracing these remote work trends, we expect a complete transformation of the work landscape in the not-too-distant future.

 - The shift to remote work temporarily reduced carbon emissions by 17%.

 (Harvard Business Review)